The Bankrate promise

 - Medical expenses above 10 percent of adjusted gross income

 - Permanent disability of the account owner

-- A series of substantial equal periodic payments from the account
+- A series of substantially equal periodic payments from the account

 So if they need the money for other hardship reasons (such as a principal residence, tuition or funeral expenses), account owners will still end up paying the 10 percent penalty tax.